 Chicken legs are often one of the least expensive cuts of chicken.
 Coincidentally, they are also my favorite part on a rotisserie chicken!
 Since I lurrrve rotisserie chicken, I decided to try to make Oven Roasted Chicken Legs that were close in texture to the moist and tender rotisserie chicken that I so love.
 How would I accomplish that?
 Low and slow, my friends.
 Low and slow.

 When meat is cooked at a low temperature for a long period of time, it stays juicy and tender, and the connective tissues soften and caramelize into a tasty gelatin.
 The whole process is just meat magic.
 Rotisserie chickens are also constantly turned, which sort of self bastes the meat and keeps the juices constantly flowing through rather than out of the meat.
-I can’t do that in my oven, so I made sure to cover the meat tightly to prevent moisture from escaping, and I basted once or twice while it baked.
+I can’t do that in my oven, so I made sure to cover the meat tightly to prevent moisture from escaping, and I basted once or twice while the Oven Roasted Chicken Legs baked.
 Easy enough.

 As far as seasonings go, you can use just about anything for these Oven Roasted Chicken Legs.
 I used my favorite blend du jour, lemon pepper seasoning, but you could do chili powder, steak seasoning, curry powder, taco seasoning, Cajun seasoning, chipotle pepper, or Herbs de Provence.
 There are so many options.
 I smeared my chicken skin with a little butter first, which I think actually made a huge difference.
 That little bit of creamy butter mixed with the chicken juices made the most incredible sauce ever.
 Sure, you can use olive oil or coconut oil instead, but butter… yeah, it’s just special.